When Your Customers Don't Pay; on time or AT ALL (a contractor's life pt. 2) (English)

 Thanks Shaun; updated with this as well as UK late payment laws.

-Shaun Walker 8 days ago
+Shaun Walker one month ago

 Approved